peterkhe1999/CheatSheet/OSCP/README.md

 smbclient \\\\192.168.50.212\\secrets -U Administrator --pw-nt-hash 7a38310ea6f0027ee955abed1762964b
 ```

 Since Windows Vista, all Windows versions have **UAC remote restrictions** enabled by default.
 This prevents software or commands from running with administrative rights on remote systems.
-This effectively mitigates this attack vector for users in the **local administrator group** aside from the local Administrator account.
+This effectively mitigates this attack vector for users in the **local administrator group** aside from the **local Administrator account**.

 If we don't use the local **Administrator** user in **pass-the-hash**, the target machine also needs to be configured in a certain way to obtain successful **code execution**.